 Cocaine is an illegal drug that stimulates the body and leads to increased energy levels and euphoria.
-It typically comes in a white powder that is snorted through the nose.
+It typically comes in a white powder that is snorted through the nose, but it can also be smoked or injected intravenously.
 Because of its euphoric high, cocaine is highly addictive, and most people require professional cocaine addiction treatment to quit using the drug.
-The drug itself can also lead to long-term damage to the body but one of the biggest concerns of use is the risk of a cocaine overdose.
+The drug itself can also lead to a variety of long-term damage to the body, but one of the biggest concerns of cocaine use is the risk of overdose.

 Common Signs of Cocaine Overdose